ohharsen/cse110-w21-group34/admin/meetings/030721-Retrospective.md

 - Attendance: 9/9
 ```

-As our application enters the final stretch of development, our team has reconvened once more to reflect upon our previous achievements and remaining areas of improvement.
+With the final stretch of development in sight, our team has reconvened once more to reflect upon our past achievements and remaining areas of improvement.
 The images and action plans (as shown below) were documented from a live Retrium session.
-These discussions took place after a 15 minute standup meeting in which members disclosed their progress across weeks 8 and 9 to one-another.
+Keep note that these discussions took place after a 15 minute standup overview of weeks 8 and 9.

 # Retrium - Start, Stop, Continue